LeCause/linkgravity_flutter_sdk/DEFERRED_DEEP_LINKING_IMPLEMENTATION.md

 ## Summary

-Added privacy-aware deferred deep linking support to the SmartLink Flutter SDK.
+Added privacy-aware deferred deep linking support to the LinkGravity Flutter SDK.
 This implementation enables iOS and Android apps to open to specific screens after installation, matching the user's pre-install web click through probabilistic device fingerprinting.

 ## New Files Created